cwang04/LoL-Data-Analysis/README.md

 ## Final Model

-For our final model we will also include all the players stats:
+For our final model we will also include all the players stats in addition to the ones used in the base model:

 **Kill_stats: Quantitative**
 *   `doublekillspm`